fernandoescolar/Xunit.Assume/README.md

 In this code, if the `Assume` condition is not fulfilled, the test will be skipped.

-I can use assume with `AssumeTheory` decorators:
+You can use assume with `AssumeTheory` decorators:

 ```csharp
 [AssumeTheory]